SAP/cloud-security-services-integration-library/spring-xsuaa/README.md

 ## :warning: Deprecation Notice
 This library is deprecated and will be removed with the next major release 4.x, do not use it for new projects.
 Follow the [migration guide](../spring-security/Migration_SpringXsuaaProjects.md) to switch to the successor [spring-security](../spring-security) library.

-This library enhances the [spring-security](https://github.com/spring-projects/spring-security/) project.
-As of version 5 of spring-security, this includes the OAuth resource-server functionality.
-A Spring boot application needs a security configuration class that enables the resource server and configures authentication using JWT tokens.
+This library enhances the [Springframework spring-security](https://github.com/spring-projects/spring-security/) project.
+As of version 5 of Springframework spring-security, this includes the OAuth resource-server functionality.
+A Spring Boot application needs a security configuration class that enables the resource server and configures authentication using JWT tokens.

 ## Configuration